Collision - Choreographic Program

 A showing of new dance works by young and emerging choreographers.

 Welcome!
-In our town that bubbles over with talent, opportunities for young up and coming choreographers are few and far between.
+In our town that bubbles over with talent, opportunities for young up-and-coming choreographers are few and far between.
 Saving them a move interstate, Tracks’ Choreographic Program offers a training ground for the development of emerging dance makers- this year the group includes: Aleisha Boyd, Melinda Christopher, Paul Coleman, Aaron Lim and Diana Macairan.
 After three months in the studio together, a vibrant sense of artistry, exploration and friendship has blossomed.
 The group has investigated diverse approaches to choreography, using imagination, creative writing, music, lighting, visual art, props, costumes and stories as inspiration for making dance.
 Solo dance pieces in outdoor sites around Frog Hollow - under trees, upon benchtops and down hallways - can be seen in Zoe Scoglio’s haunting dance film Charge.

 Today’s showing promises to be a diverse feast of dance, celebrating individuality.
-Big ups to Abdulahi Isse who joined us to participate in the first half of the Choreographic Program, including dance film Charge (but was unable to complete the program due to work commitments.)
+Big ups to Abdulahi Isse who joined us to participate in the first half of the Choreographic Program, including the dance film Charge (but was unable to complete the program due to work commitments.)
 Adulahi’s moves, ideas and wonderful positive energy were a great asset to the group.
 Hugest of high fives to Aleisha, Melinda, Paul, Aaron and Diana for all the laughs and your great work/insights in the studio.
 Yay!
 Thank you to our gorgeous guest dancers Darren, Maria and Arthur who have given their time generously.
 And thanks heaps to the lovely Joanna Noonan who contributed to Tracks 2011 Choreographic Program as guest facilitator.
 It has been a pleasure to work with you all, let’s continue conversing, collaborating and colliding!

 Director’s Notes - Jess Devereux